 The human body faces numerous health risks that are not immediately identifiable or noticeable.
 For example, most people are familiar with the dangers of high blood pressure, which generally cannot be felt, but which are nonetheless liable to take fatal forms.
 Yet few people pause to give thought to the health-threatening conditions that may be lurking inside their own mouths.

 A lack of concern for worst-case dental scenarios is understandable, as it may be attributable to lack of information.
-However, that may be on the verging of changing.
+However, that may be on the verge of changing.

-With decades of experience and expertise to his name, Dr. Gerry Curatola is among the dentistry professionals who want to make the world more aware of the bone disorder known as “cavitations.”
-As the word itself remains unfamiliar to most people, the need for Dr. Curatola’s work is plainly evident.
+With decades of combined experience and expertise, the renowned Rejuvenation Dentistry® team wants to make the world more aware of the bone disorder known as “cavitations.”
+As the word itself remains unfamiliar to most people, the need for this is plainly evident.

 Equally troubling is the ease with which jawbone cavitations can occur.
 Common but nonetheless extensive dental procedures—think root canals and tooth extractions—can cause trauma that gives rise to cavitations.
 In fact, according to the American College of Rheumatology, most instances follow dental extractions.